Code141/npmC141/README.md

 ### TillingWindowManager
 The main goal of the arbo is to stay serialised (can be store in anything, cookies, store, be passed throughout HTTP or sockets, etc... )
 Userfull if you want sync multiple screens or drag and drop a custom composition from a browser to another.
+There is a drag and drop separator between each window or group to resize groups.

 Take in argument:
 - Arbo: description of (possibly nested) tilled window